-Where the record contains information written by another organisation/body, this information should be regarded as part of the individual's record and should be treated in the same way i.e. consideration must be given to the requirements of 3rd party redaction and, where appropriate, the potential requirement to have clinical review (with regard to damage and distress to the individual e.g. child protection or Mental Health issues - see section 6.1.8) and therefore disclosed accordingly.
+Where the record contains information written by another organisation/body, this information should be regarded as part of the individual's record and should be treated in the same way i.e. consideration must be given to the requirements of 3rd party redaction and, where appropriate, the potential requirement to have clinical review (with regard to damage and distress to the individual e.g. child protection or Mental Health issues - see section 1.8) and therefore disclosed accordingly.

-- 6.3.5 Release of Health Record information to another health professional involved in the care of the patient It is recognised that health professionals generally need to share information amongst themselves in order to provide an effective service and care to the patient.
-Staff should ensure that only such information as is required for the safe management of each individual patient is disclosed and that such sharing is recorded in the patient record. - 6.3.6 Release of staff record information to other staff members involved in the employees management Similarly there may be circumstances in which it is necessary to provide information from an employee's staff records to other senior staff members within the organisation who are involved in an employee's management.
+- 3.5 Release of Health Record information to another health professional involved in the care of the patient It is recognised that health professionals generally need to share information amongst themselves in order to provide an effective service and care to the patient.
+Staff should ensure that only such information as is required for the safe management of each individual patient is disclosed and that such sharing is recorded in the patient record. - 3.6 Release of staff record information to other staff members involved in the employees management Similarly there may be circumstances in which it is necessary to provide information from an employee's staff records to other senior staff members within the organisation who are involved in an employee's management.
 Staff should ensure that only such information as is required is disclosed on a strict need to know basis and that such sharing is recorded in the staff record.

-6.4 Information Relating to a Deceased Person
+4 Information Relating to a Deceased Person

-6.4.1 The Data Protection Act 2018 has superceded the Data Protection Act 1998, which itself superseded the Access to Health Records Act 1990 in relation to living individuals.
-However access to health records of deceased patients is still covered by the Access to Health Records Act 1990.
+- 4.1 The Data Protection Act 2018 has superseded the Data Protection Act 1998, which itself superseded the Access to Health Records Act 1990 in relation to living individuals.
+However, access to health records of deceased patients is still covered by the Access to Health Records Act 1990.
 This Act entitles the applicant to access records made on or after 1st November 1991.
-Access must also be given to information recorded before this date if this is necessary to make any later part of the records intelligible.
+Access must also be given to information recorded before this date if this is necessary to make any later part of the records intelligible. - 4.2 Where the data subject has died, the data subject's personal representative is entitled to apply for access to information about the deceased.
+A data subject's personal representative is: - (a) An executor appointed under the deceased's will, - (b) Where there is no will, a person appointed as administrator of the deceased's estate.